guispinoza/geo1004.hw01/hw/01/cpp/README.txt

 The repository is public and available to be cloned.
 This code was executed using Clion IDE (Build #CL-213.6777.58) 2021.3.3

-Check and edit the CMakelists.txt, so that it is able to find the libraries of their relative paths
+Check and edit the CMakelists.txt/Cmake, so that it is able to find the libraries for its relative paths

 ```
     $ git clone https://github.com/guispinoza/geo1004_hw1